Code Name: The Cleaner

 Code Name: The Cleaner is a 2007 American action comedy film directed by Les Mayfield and starring Cedric the Entertainer, Lucy Liu, Callum Keith Rennie, Nicollette Sheridan and Mark Dacascos.
 The film was released by New Line Cinema on January 5, 2007.
-Upon its release, the film was met with negative reviews by critics.
+Upon its release, the film was panned by critics and was a box-office bomb.

 Plot

 Jake wakes up in a hotel room next to a dead body along with a suitcase full of money.
 He has a bruise on his head and can't remember anything.
 He leaves the hotel with the suitcase and sees a lady (Diane) downstairs who drives him out of the hotel.
 FBI agents arrive there and try to reconstruct the events.

 Diane claims to be his wife and takes him to a large mansion insisting it's his home.
 But he grows suspicious since he's not on any of the photographs there.
 Diane seduces him asking about a computer chip at the hotel.
 He vaguely recalls using guns and being a part of a combat operation.
 A doctor examines Jake and suggests injecting him with Sodium Pentothal, which he overhears and drives out of the home taking the suitcase with him.

 While having lunch at a restaurant, Jake sees a waitress Gina who asks why he hasn't called.
 He asks if he's a secret agent and she says he's a janitor at a Digital Arts video game company (DART) across the street.

 Diane tells Hauck, the head of DART, that Jake is a janitor who breached their security and escaped with a computer chip that's company property.
 Hauck says they only have a few days to recover the stolen chip.

 Gina takes Jake to her place and shows him video games and a janitor uniform.
 She says he told her about something important going on at work.
 Jake tells her he remembers being a Colonel Bowman of the Special Forces.
 Riley calls and tells Jake to come to the airport.
 When Jake arrives there, Riley questions him about the location of the X-1 computer chip, and says he mentioned Boca Raton.
 Suddenly, FBI agent Shaw and others arrive at the scene and start shooting at them, capturing Jake and driving away with Gina following.